Chervonets: Chervonets in Soviet Russia

-For this moment, it is necessary, without in the least setting the task of an immediate return to the golden appeal, to firmly establish that our economic and financial policies are resolutely oriented towards restoring the gold provision of money.
+For this moment, it is necessary, without in the least setting the task of an immediate return to the golden appeal, to firmly establish that our economic and financial policies are resolutely oriented towards restoring the gold standard.

-There was a discussion about how to name new money.
-There were proposals to abandon old names and introduce new, "revolutionary" ones.
-For example, the workers of the People's Commissariat of Finance proposed calling the unit of hard Soviet currency "federal."
-Traditional names were also proposed: "hryvnia", " tselkovy" and "chervonets".
-In connection with the fact that the hryvnia called money, which had circulated in Ukraine under the authority of the UNR, and the "ruble" was associated with the silver ruble, it was decided to call the new money "chervontsy."
+There was a discussion about how to name the new money.
+There were proposals to abandon old names and to introduce new, "revolutionary" ones.
+For example, the workers of the People's Commissariat of Finance proposed calling the unit of hard Soviet currency the "federal".
+Traditional names were also proposed: "hryvnia", "tselkovy" and "chervonets".
+Because the hryvnia had circulated in the anti-Soviet Ukrainian People's Republic of 1917 to 1921, and because the "ruble" was associated with the silver ruble, it was decided to call the new money "chervontsy".